giancake/CEN-6930/MY-REPORT.md

 # Results

-1. With the ZERO-SHOT prompting technique and using llama3.2 the prompt took 38.158s to generate.
-The resulting prompt was very precise in context and important.
+1. With the ZERO-SHOT prompting technique and using llama3.2 the prompt took 86.091s to generate.
+The resulting prompt was very precise in context and important but didn't complete at the end.
 ```python
 MESSAGE = "My professor in GenAI SDLC has left me an assignment which consists in building a Prompt Engeneering Laboratory in python, using the https://chat.hpc.fau.edu/ or Ollama local install LLM servers.
 I need to know the requirements for building an IT network that supports LAN and WAN access for voice and data applications, that is very fast and renders a good performance"